-- Cut plums by scoring from the stem all the way lengthwise around the plum but leave it in once piece.
-Throw out the pit then turn the plum and score in the opposite direction, only halfway down this time.
+- Discard the pit then turn the plum and score in the opposite direction, only halfway down

-- Split dough in half.
-Roll out into a circle and transfer to pan.
+- Split the dough in half.
+Roll it out into a circle and transfer to pan.
 Trim the edges.

 - Using a fork make impressions to form the crust and poke holes in the bottom.

-- Sprinkle 1 heaping teaspoon of breadcrumbs over the pan (this helps absorb the juice from the plums and prevents a soggy crust from happening)
+- Sprinkle one heaping tablespoon of bread crumbs evenly over the crust in pan.
+This helps absorb the juice from the plums and prevents a soggy crust.

-- Starting from the outer edges lay the plums on top of the crust.
+- Starting from the outer edges, lay the plums on top of the crust.

 - Let the tart stand in a warm place for 15 minutes and then put in oven and bake for 20 minutes.

-- While the first one os baking, Prepare the second.
+- While the first cake one is baking, prepare the second.

 - After removing the tart from the oven, sprinkle with a tablespoon of sugar over the top.
 If desired, whip some heavy cream and spoon a bit on top of each slice you serve.